Arranging a funeral or cremation in Missouri

-If you wish to send funeral flowers to a funeral home in Missouri, US Funerals Online has partnered with BloomsToday to offer a 25% – 50% discount on sympathy flowers to our visitors.
+If you wish to send funeral flowers to a funeral home in Missouri, US Funerals Online has partnered with BloomsToday to offer our visitors a 25% – 50% discount on sympathy flowers.

 Is embalming required in Missouri?

-In Missouri there are regulations for licensed funeral homes that require refrigeration or embalming when the deceased is to be held in their establishment for a period exceeding 24-hours.
-This is NOT a stature of law, but a regulation that licensed funeral homes are governed by.
-Refrigeration can more than adequately preserve a body for a period of time prior to a funeral, so do not feel obligated to undertake embalming if you feel strongly that you do not wish to have your loved one embalmed.
-If a timely burial or cremation is conducted, there should be no need for embalming.
-If you arrange your own home funeral these regulations do not apply.
+Refrigeration can more than adequately preserve a body for a period of time before a funeral, so do not feel obligated to undertake to embalm if you feel strongly that you do not wish to have your loved one embalmed.
+If a timely burial or cremation is conducted, embalming should not be needed.
+If you arrange your own home funeral, these regulations do not apply.

 What are my options for purchasing a casket or alternative container in Missouri?

-The FTC’s funeral rule means that you can purchase a casket from somewhere other than your funeral home and they MUST accept your casket and cannot charge you a handling fee.
-Do bear in mind that there is no law that stipulates a casket must be used for a burial, and the law only states that a suitable “rigid, combustible container” is used for a cremation.
+The FTC’s funeral rule means that you can purchase a casket from somewhere other than your funeral home, and they MUST accept your casket and cannot charge you a handling fee.
+Do bear in mind that no law stipulates a casket must be used for burial, and the law only states that a suitable “rigid, combustible container” is used for cremation.

 What are burial and cemetery plot requirements in Missouri?